agarrharr/awesome-cli-apps/README.md

 - [share-cli](https://github.com/marionebl/share-cli) - Quickly share files from command line with your local network.
 - [remote-share-cli](https://github.com/marionebl/remote-share-cli) - Quickly share files from your command line with the world.
 - [moeda](https://github.com/thompsonemerson/moeda) - A foreign exchange rates and currency conversion using cli
+- [wego](https://github.com/schachmat/wego) - Get the weather right in your browser or your console.

 ### OS X